Miyoshi Umeki

-Miyoshi Umeki (梅木 美代志, Umeki Miyoshi) was a Japanese American singer and actress.
-She was nominated for the Tony Award and Golden Globe Award and was the first East Asia-born woman to win an Academy Award for acting.
+Miyoshi Umeki (梅木 美代志, Umeki Miyoshi) was a Japanese and American singer and actress.
+She was the first East Asia-born woman to win an Academy Award for acting, winning Best Supporting Actress for her performance in Sayonara (1957).
+She was also a three-time Golden Globe nominee, and was nominated for a Tony Award for Best Actress in a Musical for her performance in Rodgers and Hammerstein's Flower Drum Song.

-Life
+Early life

 Born in Otaru, Hokkaido, Umeki was the youngest of nine children.
 Her father owned an iron factory.
 After World War II, she began her career as a nightclub singer in Japan, using the name Nancy Umeki.
 Her early influences were traditional kabuki theater and American pop music.
 Later in one of her appearances on The Merv Griffin Show, she treated viewers to her impression of singer Billy Eckstine, one of her American favorites growing up.